-The work of dental office receptionists includes filing forms, staffing the front desk and taking phone calls.
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average hourly salary of dental assistants was $16.86 in May 2012.
-The BLS expects employment in dental assisting to grow 31% between 2010-2020, significantly faster than the 14% average for all careers.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average hourly salary of dental assistants was $19.79 as of May 2019.
+The BLS expects employment in dental assisting to grow 11% from 2018-2028.
 This increase may be due to the growing population of older individuals wishing to keep their original teeth longer, as well as dentists hiring additional dental assistants to perform more routine tasks.

 An associate degree or certificate in dental assisting prepares students to work as dental office receptionists.
 Program curricula also expose students to topics that prepare them to work in other roles in the office as well.